Coming Wednesday in Vermillion: A march for everyone for Black people

 “We see these things happen, and then being black on a predominantly white campus, it can be damn scary at these times like this,” Destin said.
 “When there’s so much division, so much hatred, so much disagreement.
 Now is the time to show that we are a community that is going to stand together.”

-“You can’t love me without loving my skin color and who I am … I can take off my jersey, but I can’t take off my skin color; I can’t change that,” Bolden and.
+“You can’t love me without loving my skin color and who I am … I can take off my jersey, but I can’t take off my skin color; I can’t change that,” Bolden said.
 “And I’m proud to say that I’m black, I’m African American.
-And for every other person of color, you can’t support us and love us unless you support this movement and are for racial equality and justice.”
+So, and for every other person of color, you can’t support us and love us unless you support this movement and are for racial equality and justice.”

 The march will start by the DakotaDome and end near Old Main in the heart of campus.
 One of the people participating is Doug Wagner, director of USD’s Muenster University Center.